-The March 24 test session is now full.
-The next test will be held on Friday, May 19th from 8:30-12:30 pm for all levels of Moves, through Novice F/S and through Gold dance.
+The April 14 test session is full and on a waitlist.
+The next test will be on Friday, May 19th from 8:30-12:30 pm for all levels of Moves, through Novice F/S and through Bronze dance.
 Completed applications and payment will be due in the office by May 1st.

 Additional Test Session Date

 - Thursday, June 15, 8:30 am-12:30 pm for all levels of Moves to Gold Dance and Novice FS.
 Signed applications and payment due by May 29.

 - All testers must be current members of US Figure Skating in order to be scheduled to test at WSC.
 Skater’s coach must be in full compliance with US Figure Skating and provide current instructor insurance document to WSC office.

 - Tests are eligible to be scheduled once the completed and signed (by coach) application and proper payment, including any potential non-club or late fees have been received by the office.
 Tests are then considered in the order that those completed forms and payments were received.

 - All test forms must include the skater’s current USFS number, the coach’s signature and the skater’s and coach’s email address.
 All correspondence regarding the test session and schedule will occur via email.

 - Incomplete applications or applications submitted without the proper payment will not be scheduled until the corrected application and payment are both submitted.

 - Tests will continue to be accepted for scheduling until the available amount of ice time for that test date has been exhausted.
 If this happens, and if the rink is able to acquire both ice time and relevant judges, an additional test session, called an overflow test session, may be added at the discretion of the rink and the test chair.